 Initial risk will be determined ideally at the application and enrolment stages of the student journey.
-To this end the College will work in partnership with the Local Authority, schools and other agencies to ensure vulnerabilities are correctly identified.
+The College will work in partnership with the Local Authority, schools and other agencies to ensure vulnerabilities are correctly identified.

-If the Safeguarding Team are aware of any partnership this will be shared with curriculum team via confidential comments in ProMonitor.
-If Curriculum staff are made aware of any partnerships this should be shared with the Safeguarding team via safeguarding@abingdon-witney.ac.uk.
+If the Safeguarding Team are aware of any partnership this will be shared with curriculum team via comments in EBS- Staff HUB If Curriculum staff are made aware of any partnerships this should be shared with the Safeguarding team via safeguarding@abingdon-witney.ac.uk.